patrickchugh/terravision/README.md

 # TerraVision
 TerraVision is a CLI tool that converts Terraform code into Professional Cloud Architecture Diagrams.
-Envisioned to be a Docs as Code tool that can be included in your CI/CD pipeline for automatically generating architecture diagrams that are accurate and always up to date.
+Running 100% Client Side and dynamically parses your conditionally created resources and variables to automate real time visualisation of your architecture.
+The CLI is envisione to be a Docs as Code tool that can be included in your CI/CD pipeline for automatically generating architecture diagrams that are accurate and always up to date.
 Supports AWS and soon Google and Azure cloud.

 Turn this...